padrinobook/padrinobook/01-introduction.md

 "Textmate") (commercial for Mac only), [Vim](http://www.vim.org/ "vim"), and [Emacs](http://www.gnu.org/s/emacs/), which just run on every server and under every terminal.

-They all have there strength and weak sides.
+They all have their strengths and weaknesses.
 You have to experiment with them and take what fits your needs.
-Due to the fact that I will do a bunch of really great command-line, I prefer to use a "classical" **text editor** (see my [vim-settings repository on github](https://github.com/matthias-guenther/vim-settings "vim-settings repository on github") if you want to see which tool I use every day).
+Due to the fact that I use the command line extensively, I prefer to use a "classical" **text editor** (see my [vim-settings repository on github](https://github.com/matthias-guenther/vim-settings "vim-settings repository on github") if you want to see which tool I use every day).
 In the end you have to decide what you want to take.